 Our names are John and Bev Martin.
 We sold our home in Florida to travel the world.
-We have five grown children and five grandchildren, with two on the way.
+We have five grown children and six grandchildren, with two on the way.
 Being able to retire early has been our dream.

 We hail from two of the most beautiful states in our country, Arkansas and West Virginia.
 Every child should be as lucky as us to have been raised in small towns.
 We were fortunate to be in communities of people who were supportive of the youth in our areas.
 There were many opportunities to excel and succeed in our endeavors.
 And, we attribute many of our life choices to our positive experiences of growing up in this environment.

 For me, I was raised in a small town in Arkansas in a very rural area.
 We lived on what we called a farm.
 My parents didn’t farm the land other than keeping some donkeys, clearing fence lines, maintaining clean orchards, and cutting wood.
-I had three siblings, and we were very close.
+I have three siblings, and we are very close.
 Our parents didn’t allow us a television when we were young.
 They felt we would miss out on the fun and imagination we could have by being outdoors.
 They were so right!
 We played and had many expeditions on our 100 acres of land.
 There were creeks and brooks, wooded land with ancient cypress, hickory, and tall oaks.
 We played in an old barn with a hay loft, several orchards.
 Our friends were neighboring children we loved to play with.
 We took advantage of everything the farm had to offer.

 The most important impact of this TV arrangement was that we were very well read.
 We read everything we could get our hands on.
 Our parents provided us books by letting us be members of book clubs where we received books in the mail, letting us buy books at school through the Scholastic programs, taking us to a library about 20 miles from our home, and buying books at yard sales.